OsomePteLtd/principles/src/spec.md

 - `${Entity}Filter` – for the filter parameters
 - `${Entity}IndexRequest` – for the "index" request
 - `${Entity}IndexRequestQuery` – for the "index" query string parameters
 - `${Entity}ListResponse` – for the list response body.
-For paginated responses, inherit from the builtin `PaginatedResponse` model.
+For paginated responses, inherit from the shared `PaginatedResponse` model.

 ## Create Endpoints